mmichlin66/mmichlin66.github.io/mimcss/ref/mimcss-reference-numeric-types.md

 export interface IPercentProxy extends IGenericProxy<PercentType> {};

 /**
- * The IFractionMath interface contains methods that implement CSS mathematic functions on the
+ * The ICssPercentMath interface contains methods that implement CSS mathematic functions on the
  * `<percent>` CSS types.
  */
-export interface ICssPercentMath extends INumberMath<PercentType>
+export interface ICssPercentMath extends INumberBaseMath<PercentType>
 {
     /**
      * Converts the given number to a percent string.
 Numbers between -1 and 1 are multiplyed by 100.